Emanuel Navarrete: Navarrete vs. Santisima

-WBO featherweight champion
+Featherweight

 Navarrete vs. Villa

-Navarrete accepted a fight at featherweight against Uriel López on June 20, 2020, for his next bout.
+Navarrete accepted a fight at featherweight against Uriel López on 20 June 2020, for his next bout.
 He won the fight by a sixth-round technical knockout.
 He dominated his opponent, out-landing him 190 to 49 in total punches, and 150 to 38 in power punches.
 Following this victory, Navarrete claimed he would vacate his junior featherweight title in the post-fight interview, should the other champions refuse to face him in a title unification bout.
-Navarrete officially vacated the WBO junior featherweight title on July 12, 2020, and moved up to featherweight.
+Navarrete officially vacated the WBO junior featherweight title on 12 July 2020, and moved up to featherweight.
 Due to the rules of the sanctioning body, he immediately became the mandatory challenger for the vacant WBO featherweight title.

 The WBO ordered their #2 ranked featherweight contender Jessie Magdaleno to face mandatory challenger and #1 ranked contender Navarrete for the vacant title.
 As the two camps were unable to come to terms regarding the bout, the WBO ordered a purse bid to be held, which was won by Top Rank with a bid of $250,000.
 Although the fight was initially expected to take place in October of the same year, the idea was later scrapped as Magdaleno failed to respond to a Top Rank contract offer, unsatisfied with the proposed purse.
 As such, the next highest ranked contender Ruben Villa accepted the fight instead.
-The fight for the vacant belt between Navarrete and Villa was booked as the main event of an October 9, 2020, ESPN broadcast card.
+The fight for the vacant belt between Navarrete and Villa was booked as the main event of an 9 October 2020, ESPN broadcast card.

-Navarette won the fight by unanimous decision, slightly edging Villa on the strength of two knockdowns.
+Navarrete won the fight by unanimous decision, slightly edging Villa on the strength of two knockdowns.
 He first knocked Villa down with a left uppercut near the end of the first round, while the second knockdown was the result of a left hook in the fourth round.
 Two of the judges scored the fight 114–112 in his favor, while the third judge awarded him a 115–111 scorecard.
 Navarrete landed 163 to Villa's 131 total punches, while the difference in power punches landed was far more pronounced, with Navarrete landing 131 to Villa's 58.
-During the post-fight interview, Navarette called for a title unification bout with the IBF featherweight champion Josh Warrington.
+During the post-fight interview, Navarrete called for a title unification bout with the IBF featherweight champion Josh Warrington.